pnayak1501/namaste-js/README.md

 return keyword specifies that return the control of the program back to the place where the function was invoked.
 Once the program has been completed executed, the whole execution context is deleted. <br>

-The Call stack is used to manage all the execution contexts.
+The Call stack is used to manage all the execution contexts. <br>
+"Call Stack maintains the order of execution of execution contexts"